Features

 Manual when you want it.
 Assisted when you don't.

 Auto, Program (P), Shutter Priority (S), ISO Priority, Manual (M), Night Mode, and Long Exposure up to 30 seconds.
 Swap ultra-wide, wide, and telephoto with a tap.
 Live readouts of ISO, shutter speed, and EV compensation stay visible the whole time you're shooting.
+Drag the on-screen reticle to pull focus by hand — no buried slider.

 • Seven shooting modes covering every situation